 - Bomb and mine disposal

-Note: The Special Forces training pipeline is inarguably the toughest training program in the Army, and has a very high wash-out rate.
-Soldiers who are retraining into Special Forces, who fail any of the above training courses, revert to their primary MOS (job).
-New recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.
+The Special Forces training pipeline is inarguably the toughest training program in the Army.
+It has a very high wash-out rate.
+Soldiers who are retraining into Special Forces, and who fail any of the training courses, can revert to their primary MOS (job).
+Recruits, who enlist under the 18X Special Forces Enlistment Program, who fail to complete any of the above training courses, are reassigned as 11B, Infantryman.

-ASVAB Score Required: 110 in aptitude area GT, and 100 in aptitude area CO
+ASVAB Score: 110 in aptitude area GT, and 100 in aptitude area CO